jjYBdx4IL/misc/ecs/README.md

 Also added a first, simple test unit.
 If you got some examples/test units, feel free to submit them under the Apache v1.1 license.

+Unfortunately, it seems there is no implicit support for proper encoding of '&' etc.

 Obviously, this repository is not related to Apache in any way.